dirtsimple/imposer/README.md

 ### Performance Notes

 While imposer is not generally performance-critical, you may be running it a lot during development, and a second or two of run time can add up quickly during rapid development.
-If you are running it with a lot of states, you may wish to note that:
+If you are experiencing slow run times, you may wish to note that:

+* Due to limitations of the Windows platform, bash scripts like imposer run painfully slowly under Cygwin.
+If possible, use a VM, Docker container, or the Linux Subsystem for Windows to get decent performance.
+* On average, Imposer spends most of its execution time running large php programs (`composer` and `wp`) from the command line, so [enabling the CLI opcache](https://pierre-schmitz.com/using-opcache-to-speed-up-your-cli-scripts/) will help a lot.
 * Currently, calculating the default `IMPOSER_PATH` is slow because it runs `wp` and `composer` up to three times each.
 You can speed this up considerably by supplying an explicit `IMPOSER_PATH`.
 (You can run `imposer path` to find out the directories imposer is currently using, or `imposer default-path` to get the directories imposer would use if `IMPOSER_PATH` were not set.)
 * By default, the compiled version of state files are cached in `imposer/.cache` in your project root.
 You can change this by setting `IMPOSER_CACHE` to the desired directory, or an empty string to disable caching.
 (It's best to keep this enabled, and delete it rarely, since uncached compilation is slow.)
 * In situations where caching is disabled, or your cache is frequently cleared, YAML blocks are processed slower than JSON blocks.
 You can speed this up a bit by installing  [yaml2json](https://github.com/bronze1man/yaml2json), or elimnate the overhead altogether by using JSON blocks instead.
-* wp-cli commands are generally slow to start: if you have a choice between running wp-cli from a shell block, or writing PHP code directly, the latter is considerably faster.
+* wp-cli commands are generally slow to start: if you have a choice between running wp-cli from a `shell` block, or writing PHP code directly, the latter is considerably faster.